Code-Institute-Submissions/Mk1-Project/README.md

 # **1 UX**

 ## **1.1 What is the Site About**
-'GingerNut Catering' is a private ccatering company based in shropshire.
+'Ginger Nut Catering' is a private catering company based in Shropshire.
-The site is intended to offer information on range of different catering services, from garden parties to wedding and events catering and can operate nationwide.
-There is a variaty of preselected menus to choose from aswell as beening able to discuss themes and tastes to build the perfect event catering experience.
+The site is intended to offer information on a range of different catering services, from garden parties to wedding and events catering and can operate nationwide.
+There is a variety of preselected menus to choose from as well as being able to discuss themes and tastes to build the perfect event catering experience.

-The site offers the aditional incentive to revist with the recipe pages available.
+The site offers the additional incentive to revisit with the recipe pages available.

-Discussion is available to anyone interest in putting on a event through the message feature.
+Discussion is available to anyone interested in putting on an event through the message feature.
-There are regular open events that the site user is invited to attend throught the locations page.
+There are regular open events that the site user is invited to attend through the locations page.

 ## **1.2 What is the Purpose of the Site**
 The site has a practical and a theoretical purpose:

 ### **Practical**
-The practical purpose of this site is to showcase my abilities as a developer and to put in to practice the knowledge i have aquired over the period of my course.
-This site concept of this pratical application is to create a predominatly css and html focus, With a view to allow further development.
-As such the site is constructed with Bootstrap as a partial base with custom css overlaying to show a understanding of both elements.
+The practical purpose of this site is to showcase my abilities as a developer and to put into practice the knowledge I have acquired over the period of my course.
+ This site concept of this practical application is to create a predominantly CSS and html focus, With a view to allow further development.
+As such, the site is constructed with Bootstrap as a partial base with custom CSS overlaying to show an understanding of both elements.

 ### **Theoretical**